Category Archives: Healthy Home

 #12.
 The Power Of Now by Eckhart Tolle

 We all talk about living in the moment, but not that many of us actually manage it.
-This is the basic message that we hear so often is the essence of Tolle’s book.
+This basic message that we hear so often is the essence of Tolle’s book.
 But what makes it different is how he explains so clearly how our thoughts and emotions get in the way of achieving this, so we actually understand what is going on.

 Tolle likens the mind to a destructive disease, and as long as you allow your mind to stay bonded to the inherited collective mind-patterns it will continue in its diseased state and you will continue to suffer.

 He leads us to an understanding that enlightenment is found through consciousness, that through surrender we can find happiness and ultimately peace.
+It is presented as a dialogue with many questions you would ask yourself.

 This book really helped me get through some tough times in my life.